-Last week was a dreary and blustery one in this part of the country.
-I was cooped up for too long with my two-year-old, and he was definitely cooped up for too long with me.
-We tried everything I could think of: play dates, lunch dates, let’s-go-to-the-mall dates.
-But by Friday, we had both had it.
+Last week was a dreary and blustery one in my part of the country.
+I was cooped up for too long with my 2-year-old, and he was definitely cooped up for too long with me.
+We tried everything I could think of — play dates, lunch dates, “let’s-go-to-the-mall” dates — but by Friday, we had both had it.

 Relief comes in varying forms.
 For me, it was getting to go to a doctor’s appointment without my beloved sidekick.
 On Friday morning I headed to the doctor solo to carry out a follow up on the status of my placenta.
 I am (eternally) grateful for the friend who just moved here, and took my boy off my hands so I could go to my appointment without worrying about how many snacks and treats to pack, or figuring out just how I might keep his busy body contained in a stroller for a couple hours.

 It was nice to be alone, for once.
 The past six weeks have been full of optimism and prayer, with a good dose of realistic perspective and mental preparation.